rakutentech/js-miniapp/js-miniapp-sdk/README.md

 | `AuthorizationFailureError` | _a message should be provided_ |
 | `Other` |  _a message should be provided_ |

+You can retrieve the default message of a `MiniAppError` in the `Error.message` field.
+If a `message` value is provided, you can retrieve it in the `MiniAppError.customMessage` field

-Here is an example of how `MiniAppError` is populated if the bridge receives a valid key `AudienceNotSupportedError` JSON:
+Here is an example of how `AudienceNotSupportedError`, subclass of `MiniAppError`, is populated if the bridge receives a valid key `AudienceNotSupportedError` JSON:
 ````json
 {
   "message": "AudienceNotSupportedError custom message",